lianhuilui/portfolio/README.md

 # Portfolio

+Source for my Portfolio site @ lianhuilui.github.io / heinzaw.dev

+# Note to self

-Using svelte-kit as a SSG to build this site.
+Using SvelteKit as a SSG to build static pages

 * Turned on pre-render.
 * Using adapter-static.

-# Todo
-* open source the portfolio project -> enable github pages
-* favicon
+* npm run build
-* link DNS

-## Notes
+## Build

-Deploying on Github Pages.
+Deploying on Github Pages

-* installed gh-pages package
-* added script "gh-pages": "npm run build && npx gh-pages -d build"
+* Build with `npm run build`
+* Copy contents of build dir to Profile repo (gh-pages branch)